Spring23-CS5008-BOS-Lionelle/hw1-intro-to-linux-and-git/README.md

-# HW README
+# Homework 01 - Introduction to Linux and Git

-Make sure to follow the [instructions](instructions.md) for this homework.
+Make sure to follow the [instructions]([instructions.md](https://github.com/Spring23-CS5008-BOS-Lionelle/hw1-intro-to-linux-and-git)) for this homework.
 Before turning in this assignment, update this README.md with your information.

 Name: